rticommunity/rticonnextdds-examples/examples/routing_service/monitoring/c++11/README.md

 **Note**: You do not need to define `CONNEXTDDS_ARCH` if you only have one architecture target installed in your system.

-Alternatively to using `cmake --build`, you can use directly the generated infrastructure (e.g., Makefiles or Visual Studio Solutions) to build the example.
+Instead of using `cmake --build`, you can directly use the generated infrastructure (e.g., Makefiles or Visual Studio Solutions) to build the example.
 If you generated Makefiles in the configuration process, run make to build the example.
 Likewise, if you generated a Visual Studio solution, open the solution